h2oai/tutorials/DriverlessAI/get-started-with-open-source-custom-recipes-tutorial/get-started-with-open-source-custom-recipes-tutorial.md

 ### About the Dataset

-This tutorial will use the customer churn Telco dataset from [Kaggle](https://www.kaggle.com/becksddf/churn-in-telecoms-dataset).
-The dataset has information about customers of a Telecommunications company.
+This tutorial will use the customer churn telco dataset from [Kaggle](https://www.kaggle.com/becksddf/churn-in-telecoms-dataset).
+The dataset has information about customers of a telecommunications company.
 Some of the features included are customer demographic location, length of the account, and customer call history.
 We will be predicting customer churn.

 [1] [Churn in Telcom’s dataset](https://www.kaggle.com/becksddf/churn-in-telecoms-dataset)